quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 The first option is to use the CBOR (Concise Binary Object Representation
 {{?rfc7049}}) format.
 For our purposes, CBOR can be viewed as a straighforward binary variant of JSON.
-As such, existing JSON qlog files can be trivially converted to and from CBOR (though slightly more work is needed for NDJSON qlogs).
-While CBOR thus does retain the full qlog flexibility, it only provides a 25% file size reduction (100MB to 75MB) compared to textual (ND)JSON.
+As such, existing JSON qlog files can be trivially converted to and from CBOR (though slightly more work is needed for JSON-SEQ qlogs).
+While CBOR thus does retain the full qlog flexibility, it only provides a 25% file size reduction (100MB to 75MB) compared to textual JSON(-SEQ).
 As CBOR support in programming environments is not as widespread as that of textual JSON and the format lacks human readability, CBOR was not chosen as the default qlog format.
-For this option, the file extension .qlog.cbor SHOULD BE used.
-The "qlog_format" field should still reflect the original JSON formatting of the qlog data (e.g., "JSON" or "NDJSON").
+For this option, the file extension .(s)qlog.cbor SHOULD BE used.
+The "qlog_format" field should still reflect the original JSON formatting of the qlog data (e.g., "JSON" or "JSON-SEQ").

 A second option is to use a more specialized binary format, such as [Protocol Buffers](https://developers.google.com/protocol-buffers) (protobuf).
 This format